 Is it time to seek help?
 Hypnotherapy, self hypnosis, neuro-linguistic programming (NLP), counselling and mindfulness therapy are all methods that clients have found effective in treating this problem.

 Our trained therapists can work with you to start addressing the underlying reasons for your excessive feelings of guilt.
 We also recommend several options for hypnotherapy recordings targeted at excessive guilt and shame.

-Call us on (03) 9557 9113 or use our contact form to book your confidential appointment for managing excessive guilt.
+Call us on (03) 9557 9113 or use our contact form to see how we may be able to help you address your feelings of guilt.

 What’s the difference between shame and guilt?

 Individuals who are constantly wracked with guilt often feel enormous shame as well.
 The terms ‘guilt’ and ‘shame’ are often used interchangeably, but they are actually distinct concepts.